 Looking up, Laguna saw a white owl with blue eyes.
 She quickly opened the window and Aesop flew in, landing on her desk.
 “It’s been a while,” Laguna whispered.
 “Is everything ok?”
 The Owl seemed to nod before sticking out its’ leg which had a rolled up piece of paper attached to it.
 Laguna took it and read it.

-“Coral had the baby yesterday.
+“Coral just had the baby.
 It was a boy.
 She named him Kavan.
 Hope you are well.
 We miss you.
 Love Lillianna.”

 Laguna smiled.
 While she hated that she could not openly communicate with Tahlmus, she was glad that she could communicate with Lillianna without any problems.
 At least she knew they were all alright.
 She turned the piece of paper over and wrote a quick note before rolling it up and attaching it back to Aesop’s leg.
 The owl gave a short hoot before flying off.